SecondNewtonLaw/Global-Functions-Documentation/Libraries/Signals.md

 > [!NOTE]
 > Passing a C-Signal into **getconnections** should return `Function` and `Thread` as nil, due to them not being accessible.

-Returns the connections of a specific signal.
+Returns the connections of the specified signal.

 ```luau
 function getconnections(signal: RBXScriptSignal): {Connection} | nil